 - Serve: Add the lime juice and taste the broth to see if it is to your liking.
 Adjust the seasonings to your taste.
 Divide the noodles into bowls and ladle broth, tofu, and vegetables over the noodles.
 Serve the noodles with cilantro, sliced scallions, chopped peanuts, and lao gan ma spicy chili crisp, if desired.

-**See my notes in the blog post if using fresh lemongrass.
-If you are using them, make sure to fish them out before adding the tofu and vegetables to the broth.
+- See my notes in the blog post if using fresh lemongrass.
+If you are using it, make sure to fish out the chunks before adding the tofu and vegetables to the broth.